How to Recover Deleted Mailbox or Items in Exchange 2016?

 Scenario 2: Recover Deleted Mailbox to Existing Mailbox

-In this scenario, we will recover and restore deleted mailbox to an existing Exchange mailbox using the following commands in Exchange Management Shell.
+You can also recover and restore deleted mailbox to an existing Exchange mailbox.
+Use the following command in Exchange Management Shell (EMS) to get information on disabled and deleted mailboxes.

 Get-MailboxDatabase | Get-MailboxStatistics | Fl